jmahammed/hello-world/README.md

 # hello-world
-Just another repository
-I would like to learn automation using python
+print ("just another repository") print ("I would like to learn automation using python")